a-h/templ/docs/docs/05-server-side-rendering/02-example-counter-application.md

 ## Updating global state

 First, define a HTML form post with two buttons.
-One for global, and for one per-user.
+One to update a global state, and one for a per-user state.

 ```templ title="components.templ"
 package main